hosain-mohamed/scaled_list/README.md

   ```

 ## Usage Scenarios
-- When You like to add items in scaled manner and add custom curved painting over each item ;
+- When You like to add items in scaled manner and add custom curved painting over each item.

 ## Contributers
 <a href="https://github.com/MuhammadAlsaied"> Muhammad Alsaied</a>